If you’ve been learning Italian for awhile, you’ve probably been confused more than a few times about why a specific preposition was chosen.

 It’s challenging, eye opening, and we hope that it helps you get real about where you are so you make meaningful, oh-so-satisfying progress toward being conversational.

 Now, HUGE DISCLAIMER, this quiz is anything but easy.
-I didn’t try to make it difficult in order to make you suffer (I promise), it’s just that prepositions are a really complex topic and their usages are entirely independent on the words around them.
+I didn’t try to make it difficult in order to make you suffer (I promise).
+It’s just that prepositions are complex and their usages are entirely independent on the words around them.

 It’s hard to learn something that often doesn’t have set-in-stone rules.